YashMokal/Federated-Learning-with-Homomorphic-Encryption/README.md

 4) do same on encrypted model to train model over encrypted dataset
 5) repeat step '3' ( run the model and observe results outputs and its accuracy, precision, recall and other parameters)

-The complete details of the observation is provided in the report (PFA) https://drive.google.com/file/d/1V3R3OvmR5f-ozxkqsc8mXmqsR8OsOc9p/view?usp=sharing
+The complete details of the observation is provided in the Report (PFA) https://drive.google.com/file/d/1V3R3OvmR5f-ozxkqsc8mXmqsR8OsOc9p/view?usp=sharing

 Graphical results of Federated Learning models with and without encryption PFA https://drive.google.com/file/d/1PdeIGiY5c26q67hyRtNizTrjt0uihcNa/view?usp=sharing